-- Enhance the quality of life of all family members, and increase their access to supports and services for themselves and their members with I/DD;
+- Enhance the quality of life of all family members, and increase their access to supports and services for themselves and their members with IDD;

 Policies of family support and public and private systems for supporting families must: